goauthentik/authentik/website/integrations/services/proxmox-ve/index.md

 ## Proxmox VE configuration (using the web interface)

-1. Log in to the Proxmox web interface.

-    - Access the Proxmox VE web interface and log in with an administrative account.
+1. Log in to the Proxmox VE web interface using an administrative account.

 2. Navigate to authentication source settings.